rajshah001/post-compass/README.md

 # Post Compass (Chrome Extension)

-AI-powered content creation for X, LinkedIn, and Reddit with persistent sidebar interface and direct DOM injection.
+AI-powered content creation for X, LinkedIn, and Reddit with native Chrome sidebar interface and direct DOM injection.

 ## What it does

-- **Persistent Sidebar**: Click the floating "PC" button on X/LinkedIn/Reddit to open a sidebar that stays open while navigating.
+- **Native Sidebar**: Click the extension icon to open Chrome's built-in sidebar with full functionality
-- **AI Rewriting**: Generate platform-specific drafts optimized for each platform's algorithms and character limits.
+- **AI Rewriting**: Generate platform-specific drafts optimized for each platform's algorithms and character limits
-- **Direct Fill**: DOM injection to autofill composers on X, LinkedIn, and Reddit without opening new tabs.
+- **Direct Fill**: DOM injection to autofill composers on X, LinkedIn, and Reddit without opening new tabs
-- **Smart Navigation**: "Go to" buttons navigate to compose pages in the same tab while keeping the sidebar open.
+- **Smart Navigation**: "Go to" buttons navigate to compose pages while keeping the sidebar open
-- **Community Discovery**: Find relevant X hashtags and Reddit subreddits based on your content.
+- **Community Discovery**: Find relevant X hashtags and Reddit subreddits based on your content
-- **History**: Local storage of all past thoughts and generated drafts with restore functionality.
+- **History**: Local storage of all past thoughts and generated drafts with restore functionality

 ## Features

-### Sidebar Interface
+### Native Chrome Sidebar
+- Uses Chrome's sidePanel API for seamless integration
+- Opens by clicking the extension icon in the toolbar
-- Persistent UI that stays open while browsing X/LinkedIn/Reddit
+- Stays open while browsing and navigating between sites
-- Toggle visibility with the floating "PC" button (top-right corner)
-- Navigate between platforms without losing your drafts
+- Native Chrome UI with proper window management

 ### Platform-Specific Content
 - **X (Twitter)**: 256 chars, engagement-focused with hashtags